 - Advice on travelling when pregnant

-- Algorithm for assessing pregnant women with a history of travel to areas with active ZIKV
+- Algorithm for assessing pregnant women with a history of travel to areas with ZIKV

 - Mosquito bite avoidance leaflet

-- Foreign and Commonwealth Office guidance on foreign travel insurance
+- Foreign, Commonwealth & Development Office guidance on foreign travel insurance

 - Service M. Medical Entomology for students.
 Fifth edn.
-Cambridge [Accessed 15 April 2016]
+Cambridge University Press, [Accessed 27 February 2019]